 Be In The Know

-2025 Oceanfront Event Season: Community Meeting Urges Planning Ahead for Traffic, Parking and Safety
+2026 Oceanfront Event Season: Community Meeting Outlines Plans for Traffic, Parking and Safety

-The community meeting covered the first half of the 13-event season for 2025 through July 4.
+The community meeting covered the first half of the season for 2026 through July 4.

-The community meeting, presented before a sub-committee of the Resort Advisory Commission and widely promoted to invite the general public, covered the first half of the 13-event season for 2025 from Shamrock Marathon Weekend through the Fourth of July Stars & Stripes Celebration.
-The next meeting on July 31 will provide logistical details for the remainder of the season.
+The community meeting, presented before a sub-committee of the Resort Advisory Commission and widely promoted to invite the general public, covered the first half of the event season for 2026 through the Fourth of July Stars & Stripes Celebration.
+The next meeting on July 30 will provide logistical details for the remainder of the season.
 The meeting was recorded for those unable to attend and the recording is available at VirginiaBeach.gov/EventInfo.

 The City recommends that the public carpools, ride shares, bicycles and walks in after parking further out to reduce traffic and parking congestion.
-Hampton Roads Transit (HRT), a community partner to the City, also offers year-round and seasonal bus routes to Virginia Beach, in addition to the seasonal HRT VB Wave Trolley, so you can leave the driving to HRT.
+Hampton Roads Transit (HRT), a community partner to the City, also offers year-round and seasonal bus routes to Virginia Beach, so event attendees can leave the driving to HRT.

 Stay Informed